 Ms. Sandhu is a member of the Firm’s Diversity Committee.
 She is also actively involved with the Firm’s pro bono efforts and regularly represents Kids in Need of Defense.
 Ms. Sandhu was inducted into the YWCA’s Academy of Women Leaders for her outstanding professional achievement, civic commitment and leadership.
 She was also featured in Profiles in Diversity Journal’s 11th Annual WomenWorthWatching® issue.

-- Transaction Committee of the Board of Directors of Reynolds American Inc. in Reynolds’ pending $49 billion merger with British American Tobacco p.l.c.
+- Transaction Committee of the Board of Directors of Reynolds American Inc. in the pending $49 billion sale to British American Tobacco p.l.c.
+(BAT) of the 57.8% of Reynolds stock that BAT does not already own.

 - IMS Health Holdings, Inc. – Representation in its $17.6 billion all-stock merger of equals with Quintiles Transnational Holdings Inc.